-When itemizing your employment history, it can be easy to fall into the trap of listing your job duties instead of what you accomplished in each position.
+When itemizing your employment history, it can be easy to fall into the trap of listing your job duties and financial analyst skills instead of what you've accomplished in each position.
 Rather than searching the thesaurus for new ways to say “responsible for” or “managed,” make a concrete list of goals you met, improvements you made and complex tasks you executed.
 Doing so will give hiring managers a strong impression of how well you handle job demands.

 4. Is all of the information relevant?

 It cannot be said too many times: Your resume is NOT your Facebook profile.
 The fact that you play paintball or paint watercolors has no place in a financial analyst resume.
-Scan your resume quickly (in less than a minute), the same way an employer would.
+Scan your resume quickly the same way an employer would — in less than a minute.
 Then trim any extraneous information or redundant language.
-Keep your message concise and on topic, and focus on your career lessons to land the interview.
+Keep your message concise and on topic.

 5. Did you get carried away with design?

 Unnecessary visual elements limit your usable space.
 Desktop publishing software makes it all too easy to play with layout and design, and the use of non-traditional resumes is on the rise.
 But don’t lose sight of your goal — to effectively showcase who you are and what you have to offer.
 You don’t need to demonstrate to potential employers your skill at graphic design if you’re searching for a position as a financial analyst.
-Save space by emphasizing your expertise and competence rather than your dexterity with fancy fonts or graphics.
+Save space by emphasizing your expertise and competence rather than your dexterity distracting resume fonts.